FastSense/edge_ai_demo/desktop_demo/README.md

 ## Clone and install all dependencies

-It is highly recommended to run everything inside a docker container(*TODO LINK!!!*).
+It is highly recommended to run everything inside a [docker container](../docker/README.md).

 ```
 sudo apt install -y python-rosdep